Hints for Preventing Resubmission Notices from Social Security

 To Avoid Most Errors:

-- Use SSA’s AccuWage free software to check the submission.
+- Use SSA’s AccuWage Online free service to check the submission.

 To Avoid Balancing Errors:

-- Use SSA’s AccuWage free software to check the submission.
+- Use SSA’s AccuWage Online free service to check the submission.

 - Compare this year's RT and optional RU Record totals with the source payroll record data to identify possible errors (e.g. confirm RT/RU Record money field totals are correct);

 - Do not use negative numbers and non-numeric characters in RW, RO, RT, and RU Record money fields;